ravendb/bootcamp/src/unit3/lesson2/README.md

 }
 ````

 Don't be afraid of these new types.
-Take time to get confortable with it.
+Take time to get comfortable with it.

 ## Great job!
 Onto Lesson 3!